Acheon-stst/Acheon-stst/README (1).md

 * Type of model: Gradient Boosted Decision Tree Regression (XGBoost)
 * Software used to implement the model: Python, XGBoost, Pandas, NumPy, Scikit-learn
 * Version of modeling software: Python 3.12.12, NumPy 2.0.2, Pandas 2.2.2, Scikit-learn 1.6.1, XGBoost: 3.1.2
-* Hyperparameters or other settings of your model:
+* Hyperparameters or other settings of our model:
 ```
 XGBRegressor(
     n_estimators=400,